linode/terraform-provider-linode/examples/obj_static_site/README.md

 ## Prerequisites

-In order to run this example, `s3cmd` must be installed locally.

 Personal Access Tokens can be generated at <https://cloud.linode.com/profile/tokens> by clicking "Add a Personal Access Token".

 You will need to export your Linode Personal Access Token as an environment variable: